Lately, I have been watching more wrestling documentaries than I expected.

 Not at all.

 They can still be entertaining.
-They can still have great footage, good
+They can still have great footage, good interviews, and useful context.
+They can still help explain why certain people became as important as they did.

-But I do think you have to remember that wrestling is a business built on
+But I do think you have to remember that wrestling is a business built on presentation.

 Even the documentaries are part of the presentation.

-Hulk Hogan and the Problem of Legacy
+Hulk Hogan and Complicated Legacy

-The Hulk Hogan documentary was interesting because Hogan is one of those names
+The Hulk Hogan documentary was interesting because Hogan is one of those names you cannot really separate from wrestling history.

 Whether someone likes him or not, his impact is massive.